7agapampang/Tagapampang-git.io/README.md

 # Tagapampang-git.io
 Tagapampang's Digital Twin

-This is a personal project focused on my digital presence and data.
+A dedicated space for managing the technical foundations of my digital identity and personal data.